Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 You do not want to be that person.

-Copyright infringement is a serious violation of law in the international community, including the US.
+Copyright infringement is a serious violation of the law in the international community, including the US.

 How serious?
 Well...